alberti42/Keynote-Progress-Bar/README.md

    In the Keynote menu, go to `Format > Arrange` and uncheck `Constrain proportions` to freely adjust the width and height of the progress bar.

 3. **Resize and Position:**
    Drag the progress bar to the desired position and resize it as needed.
-Don’t worry about the aspect ratio; the next execution of the script will maintain the correct aspect ratio for the dots and text while respecting your adjustments.
+Don’t worry about the aspect ratio; the next execution of the script/app will maintain the correct aspect ratio for the dots and text while respecting your adjustments.

 ### 4.4.2.
 Automatic adjustment<a id="usage-positioning-automatic"></a>